5–10 Minute Math Warm-Ups for Busy Mornings (Grades 2–4)

 • require almost no prep

-If you’d like to take a look, you can find them here: Early Finisher Logic Puzzles
+If you’d like to take a look, you can find them here: Early Finisher Logic Puzzles.
+These are seasonal sets and available for grades one through four.

 🧰 Warm-Up Toolkit to Make Mornings Easier

-If you’d like to keep a few “grab-and-go” options on hand to make morning warm-ups run smoothly all year, here are some tools and ideas that can help:
+If you’d like to keep a few “grab-and-go” options on hand to make morning warm-ups run all year smoothly, here are some tools and ideas that can help:

 Helpful things to keep ready: